CivicTechTO/event-metadata-parser/README.md

-# Event Parser
+# Event Metadata Parser

-Parses:
-  * Eventbrite
+This small app allows for extracting data from public event webpages on various platforms.

+### Supported Platforms

+- EventBrite